GIS Software - Briefly Explained

 With raster data, information in areas can be shown in great detail.
 In geomarketing, the vector data model is of greater importance, as the objects can be linked more directly to a variety of different attributes.

-More on geodata
+More on Geodata

-Company Data and Market Data
+Company Data and Demographic Data

 A GIS tool is more than just a digital map.
 It only becomes exciting when you feed the system with additional data, link it and ask questions.